 Both mount here, utilizing the condenser coil’s top mounting bolt with an added bolt (#11589039, $1.50) to an existing hole in the trans cooler bracket.

-In pursuit of lowering the price further, look around fleaBay and Amaz and there are numerous kits available in various sizes that could fit in the same area as the GM shown above.
+In pursuit of lowering the price further, look around fleaBay and Amaz and you'll find numerous kits available in various sizes that can fit in the same area as the GM shown above.

 This one is a bit smaller;